-- If any vaults will use the Meridian Enterprise Oracle 5 database engine (not Oracle 3) to connect to either a local or remote Oracle instance: - The 64-bit Oracle Data Access Components (ODAC) and Oracle Data Provider for .NET (ODP.NET) version 11.2 or higher must be installed on the Meridian server.
+- If the vaults will not be hosted on the Meridian application server with the Hypertrieve database engine, a connection to one of the database management systems listed in the Database Management Systems section of the Supported Software document for this release of Meridian. - If any vaults will use a Meridian Enterprise MS SQL Server 5 (or later) database engine to connect to either a local or remote SQL Server instance, the Microsoft OLE DB Driver for SQL Server (MSOLEDBSQL) must be installed on the Meridian server. - If any vaults will use the Meridian Enterprise Oracle 5 database engine (not Oracle 3) to connect to either a local or remote Oracle instance: - The 64-bit Oracle Data Access Components (ODAC) and Oracle Data Provider for .NET (ODP.NET) version 11.2 or higher must be installed on the Meridian server.
 For more information about database engine selection during vault creation, see Creating a new vault. - A default installation of Oracle is limited to 150 processes.
 If the database server has more than one CPU, that limit may be reached and cause vault errors, especially during large imports.
-We recommend that you configure Oracle to allow up to 500 processes. - The vault audit trail feature of the Meridian FDA Module and the subscriptions feature of Meridian Enterprise require a connection to one of the database management systems listed in the Database Management Systems section of the Supported Software document for this release of Meridian. - SQL Server Compact Edition 3.5 (64-bit only) or higher installed in advance.
-The Meridian Enterprise setup program will check for its existence and show a warning if it is not found.
-This is the default storage for external lookup tables, the user account database, and local workspace data.
-It is not used for vault data and is not installed by the Meridian setup programs.
-An installation package is provided for manual installation.
+We recommend that you configure Oracle to allow up to 500 processes. - The vault audit trail feature of the Meridian FDA Module and the subscriptions feature of Meridian Enterprise require a connection to one of the database management systems listed in the Database Management Systems section of the Supported Software document for this release of Meridian.

+· Microsoft Access installed in advance.

+Microsoft Access is the default storage for external lookup tables.
+We install SQLite as the default for storing local workspace data.
+Microsoft Access is not used for vault data and is not installed by the Meridian setup programs.
+You can use Enterprise Server or Microsoft Access for your user database.